wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

-# Using the Algorithmic C Fixed Point data type 'ap_float'
+# Using the Algorithmic C Fixed Point Data Type 'ap_float'

 This FPGA tutorial demonstrates how to use the Algorithmic C (AC) data type `ap_float` and some best practices.